The team

 He has participated in French (DGAC Sillage Convention, PHYWAKE Convention, EASA PRF) or European (C-Wake, AWIATOR) studies on wake-vortex.

-After studying mathematics at the Ecole Normale Supérieure (ENS), he completed a thesis in fluid mechanics under the supervision of Laurent Jacquin, Emmanuel Dormy, Nicolas Bonne and Vincent Brion, entitled “Study of jet/wake mixing and its effect on the evolution of contrails”. jet/wake mixing and its effect on the evolution of contrails”.
+After studying mathematics at the Ecole Normale Supérieure (ENS), he completed a thesis in fluid mechanics under the supervision of Laurent Jacquin, Emmanuel Dormy, Nicolas Bonne and Vincent Brion, entitled “Study of jet/wake mixing and its effect on the evolution of contrails”.
+He is now a researcher at ONERA’s Multiphysics Department for Energy (DMPE), studying, among other things the evolution of contrails.

 Lionel Tessé – Located at Chatillon